engeir/parameter-scan/review1-response.typ

     stated in the figure caption.
   ]

-- [ ] L364: why is this being assumed when it has been shown this isn't very valid?
+- L364: why is this being assumed when it has been shown this isn't very valid?

+  #reply[
+    This was included in the analysis prior the simulation of the strongest eruption of 3000 Tg(SO2), when the AOD to SO2 relationship was much more linear.
+Unfortunately we forgot to update the paragraph accordingly, and decided now to remove the paragraph.
+  ]

-  [ ] L365: It seems as if x is referring to different quantities in the different equations.
+- L365: It seems as if x is referring to different quantities in the different equations.
 Much more attention to detail needed if this mathematical framework is to be explained in sufficient detail.